uclaacm/hackschool-f18/session-3-backend-api/README.md

 However, what happens when we do a `POST` on that URL?

 We get a 404 Not Found.
-Reason is that we only defined what will happens when a `GET` request is made to the endpoint with the `app.get` function, not a `POST` request.
+The reason is that we only defined what will happens when a `GET` request is made to the endpoint with the `app.get` function, not a `POST` request.

 Let us write an endpoint that receives something from the user.